Audition Songs by Musical

 Ensemble (Mezzos/Sopranos)

-Love is a Battlefield” – Pat Benatar [1980s/non-theatre]
+Love Is a Battlefield” – Pat Benatar [1980s/non-theatre]

 What About Love?” – Heart [1980s/non-theatre]